-Providing a reactive triage service – being the first port of call for students with concerns about anything from the following list, which may be affecting their wellbeing; signposting to the appropriate support where necessary;
+Providing a support triage service – being the first port of call for students, signposting to the appropriate support where necessary.

-- Feeling down, anxious or stressed about anything from exams to homesickness – lending an ear and referring to specialist counselling support if required;
+- Feeling down, anxious or stressed about anything from exams to homesickness – lending an ear and referring to specialist psychological support if required;

-- Accommodation (onsite and offsite) – supporting with moving into offsite accommodation at the end of the first year by maintaining close links with local estate agents and holding an annual accommodation event;
+- Accommodation (onsite and offsite) – supporting students with moving into offsite accommodation at the end of the first year by maintaining close links with local estate agents and holding an annual accommodation event;

 - Financial worries – administering The Dyson Institute Joining Fund;

-- Physical illness – working with Technical team, HR and line managers if long term;
+- Physical and mental illness – working with The Dyson Institute Technical team, HR and line managers to set students up for success;

-You will also be responsible for maintaining a register of students that currently require additional support, updating student records with agreed support plans, and running monthly review meetings.
+Maintaining a register of students that currently require additional support, updating student records, suggesting and implementing bespoke student support plans and running monthly review meetings.

-You will look to proactively engage students in wellbeing campaigns and initiatives, with the support of the Representatives that sit on our student-led Undergraduate Experience Committee (UEC).
-You’ll build a trusted bank of external subject matter experts and trainers on a range of wellbeing topics.
+Proactively engaging students in development and wellbeing campaigns and initiatives, with the support of the Representatives that sit on our student-led Undergraduate Experience Committee (UEC).

 - Excellent listener with a supportive and caring nature.